cybercongress/cybercongress/ecosystem/Cyber Homestead doc.md

 - The takeoff donation round is done in ATOM (i.e. participants donate ATOM)
 - The ATOM goes to cyber~Congress DAO multisig address
 - The takeoff donation round is part of the distribution games, in particular, GoL
-- When 90 days have passed since its start or 600k ATOm have been donated, the takeoff donation round finishes
+- When 146 days have passed since its start or 200k ATOM have been donated, the takeoff donation round finishes
+- CYB tokens will be distributed proportionally per donated ATOM + per donation order (those donated earlier will get a larger discount on behalf of those who donate later)
-- The end of the takeoff donation  round launched the 21-day final of GoL
+- The end of the takeoff donation round launches the 21-day final of GoL
 - During the takeoff donation round, participants donate ATOM.
-The more ATOM are donated, the *less* CYB cyber~Congess leaves to itself
+The more ATOM are donated, the *less* CYB cyber~Congess leaves to itself.
+Following the new takeoff distribution, cyber\~Congress will get no more than 4% of CYB
 - The earlier you donate, the bigger your discount is.
-The discount is calculated with a dependence on the overall sum of ATOM donated.
-The more ATOM tokens have been donated, the bigger the total discount is.
 The earlier you donate, the bigger the total discount you can expect
 - Participants of the takeoff donation round get an extra bonus in terms of 100 TEUL distributed among them (in proportion to the donated ATOM)
 - These EUL tokens can be used in the 21-day final of GoL to play and earn more CYB tokens (EUL tokens will be burned)
-- All earlier involved entities (cyber~Congress, inventors of the protocol and seed donors) get *less* if more ATOM tokens have been donated during the takeoff round
-- The amount of CYB tokens allocated for GoL disciplines is also dependent on the takeoff donation round!
-The *more* ATOm tokens have been donated, the *more* CYB tokens are allocated to disciplines of GoL
+- The amount of CYB tokens allocated for GoL disciplines is dependent on the takeoff donation round!
+The *more* ATOM tokens have been donated, the *more* CYB tokens are allocated to disciplines of GoL

 #### The distribution games
 There are 3 distribution games, described above.
 Their purpose is to achieve the best possible distribution, gain initial traction and test all of the network's possibilities.